Brave Offaly go down with their boots on

 Offaly 1-6

-A VERY brave Offaly side certainly went down with their boots on when they lost by a heartbreaking point in the 2020 Leinster minor football final in Mullingar tonight.
+A VERY brave Offaly side certainly went down with their boots on when they lost by a heartbreaking point in the 2020 Leinster minor football final in Mullingar on Wednesday night.

 Offaly gave it absolutely everything they had on the day and it was a gut wrenching defeat.
 They staged a terrific rally in the closing quarter to come from five points down back to level terms and in a tension filled closing few minutes, Meath just squeezed across the line.